e-nzym3/mitty/README.md

                         AWS region to deploy gateways in (default = us-east-1) -n COUNT, --count COUNT
-                        Number of concurrent streams use (default = 1) -c, --cleanup         Cleanup APIs from AWS
+                        Number of concurrent streams use (default = 1) -c, --cleanup         Cleanup APIs from AWS (in case you had to force close the program)
 ```

+Using "CTRL+C" during execution will initiate a prompt for automatic destruction of all API Gateways.
+If you force close the script, you can use `-c` to clean-up the gateways afterwards.

 <br>
 <br>
-_To Do: Add logic to exclude/include commits to forks and to differentiate between dereferenced and normal commits_
+<i>To Do: Add logic to exclude/include commits to forks and to differentiate between dereferenced and normal commits</i>

 ## Logging
 Logging is configured to run upon successful completion of the script.
 The script will populate a log file in the current directory.
 Log file name is in the format of `out_mitty_<target-repo>_<date>.log`.